 - Students with AP Math exam credits.
 Students should consult the Undergraduate Admissions Office website to verify AP Math equivalencies.

 - Students in UConn’s ECE (Early College Experience) Mathematics Program.

 - Students transferring to UConn from other institutions.
-If previous Mathematics courses do not transfer exactly as MATH 1131Q and MATH 1132Q, students can find more information about transfer credits by visiting the Undergraduate Admissions Office website.
+Some mathematics courses do not transfer in exactly as our MATH 1060Q (Pre-Calculus), MATH 1131Q (Calculus I) and/or MATH 1132Q (Calculus II).
+Students can find more information about transfer credits by visiting the Undergraduate Admissions Office website.

 What is a qualifying score?